 We have sexualized pole dance through our society and it’s time we open up to all aspects of pole and stop being threatened by our outdated dogmas and stigmas surrounding what can be a truly beautiful art form.

 People seem to take the defense that pole is sexualizing our children whereas when taught properly it actually has the reverse effect.
 Our children are exposed to sex in every direction they turn from the television, to magazines, the radio and billboards.
 Music videos are what some would consider soft porn and the lyrics of most popular songs are blatantly sexual.
 These unrealistic messages of how lives are or should be lived can be seriously damaging to our youths individualism, sexuality and self-image.
 Pole dance teaches acceptance of the human body in all its beautiful forms in self and in others.
 It builds strength and confidence and to many is considered a form of moving meditation.
 Being engaged and invested in yourself at this level changes how and what individuals expect for and from themselves.

 Pole as an activity is self-progressive while also a team driven sport.
 It engages the practitioner in a supportive, positive, driven, encouraging community full of new ideas and encouragement.
-I (and other pole artists) continually express the life changing magnificence of being involved in such a positive, supportive community of people.
+I (and countless other pole artists) continually express the life changing magnificence of being involved in such a positive, supportive community of people.